Setup Guide#

 Users should have a basic understanding of Amazon Web Services, including its core services and billing model.
 Below are some of the key areas users should be familiar with:

-AWS Global Infrastructure: Understanding of AWS Regions, Availability Zones.
+AWS Global Infrastructure: Understanding of AWS Regions and Availability Zones.

 Identity and Access Management (IAM): Familiarity with IAM users, groups, roles, and policies for secure access control.